ItsMonarch04/crash-course/docs/LIMITATIONS.md

   claim.
 See [consistency](consistency.md).
 - `MULTI`/`EXEC` has an all-or-nothing CCKV v3 implementation.
 Atomic-batch
   admission is fenced by a replicated feature bit that changes only on commit and currently requires every observed member capability.
-The full mixed-build rolling-upgrade fence—semantic-v3 log-entry metadata and a per-entry CCID reader-floor barrier—is still incomplete.
-Do not treat the feature as rolling-upgrade-safe yet.
+Semantic-v3 log entries carry min-semantic/feature metadata; a node fsyncs its CCID reader floor before advertising v3 or acknowledging a v3 entry, and a v2 binary refuses that directory before mutation.
+Mixed-build rolling upgrade is still an operator-paced membership workflow, not an automatic protocol.
 - `CC.ADMIN ADDLEARNER <id>`, `PROMOTE <id>`, and `LEAVEJOINT` are live operator controls and append the matching replicated config transition;
   `ccdb admin add-learner|promote-learner --node-id <id>` follows the current